brown-band/website/pages/scripts/2011-2012/fall/dartmouth.md

 In the entire land,\
 She keeps closed the Band’s Pandora’s Box._

 Seniors, we love you!
-But the fun's not over just yet - stay tuned for more cool jokes and hilarious tunes at halftime!
+But the fun’s not over just yet - stay tuned for more cool jokes and hilarious tunes at halftime!

 ## Halftime